Localized fields on scalar global defects: conclusions

-In summary we conclude that although the scalar global defects break the translation symmetry because the scalar potential has explicit dependence with the spatial coordinates, it is possible to find effective theories living on the scalar global defect (the $p$-brane) worldvolume whose effective potentials are invariant under such symmetry.
-This is so because such potentials have no explicit dependence with the coordinates of the $p$-brane, thus they may respect the translation symmetry along the $p$-brane.
-In this sense we can realize that in this compactification process appears a mechanism in which a higher dimensional theory that breaks translation symmetry may recover this symmetry in lower dimensions.
-This is in some sense in accord with the recent ideas on the possibility of breaking the translation symmetry in high energy physics.
-Also, the effective potentials are such that they are flatter for lower $d$-dimension.
+{In summary, our space selection mechanism works as follows.
+The effective potentials (the {\it inflaton potentials}) are such that they are flatter for lower $d$-dimension.
 This issue is important in inflationary scenarios since flatter potentials may produce sufficient inflation.
 We can estimate the suitable $d$-dimensional internal space to produce sufficient inflation in our Universe ($p=3$)-brane.
-This effect may be used to probe extra dimensions in our Universe.
+For instance, in $d=3$ is easier to produce inflation than $d=6$, this may explain why we should expect a small number of large extra dimensions to develop.
+Thus, since inflation is crucial for the development our Universe, the more we have sufficient inflation the less a number of extra dimensions is favored.
+We also conclude that although the scalar global defects break the translation symmetry because the scalar potential has explicit dependence with the spatial coordinates, it is possible to find effective theories living on the scalar global defect (the $p$-brane) worldvolume whose effective potentials are invariant under such symmetry.
+This is so because such potentials have no explicit dependence with the coordinates of the $p$-brane, thus they may respect the translation symmetry along the $p$-brane.
+In this sense we can realize that in this compactification process also appears a mechanism in which a higher dimensional theory that breaks translation symmetry may recover this symmetry in lower dimensions. }

 The authors would like to thank CAPES, CNPq, and PROCAD/PNPD-CAPES for partial support.